 Coeducational day schools predominate and many international schools take students from kindergarten through to high school.
 Schools are clustered around the capital San José with a scattering of campuses along the coast of the Nicoya Peninsula.

-There are 48 IB World Schools, which all offer the IB Diploma, with one – Pan-American School – authorised to teach all three stages of the IB programme.
-Of these, 11 schools teach in English and 20 in Spanish, while 16 schools offer instruction in Spanish and English, and one in German and English.
+There are 49 IB World Schools, which all offer the IB Diploma, with two – Instituto Dr. Jaim Weizman and Pan-American School – authorised to teach all three stages of the IB programme.
+Of these, 10 schools teach in English and 20 in Spanish, while 18 schools offer instruction in Spanish and English, and one in German and English.

 The Lincoln School teaches in Spanish and English and offers the IB Diploma alongside a US high school diploma, and the Costa Rican Bachillerato; The European School teaches in English and offers the IB Diploma and the Bachillerato; and Franz Liszt Schule teaches in German and Spanish and offers the German Abitur.

 United World College Costa Rica, which is a coeducational, boarding high school, forms part of a global educational movement to promote peace and understanding that was started by German educationalist Kurt Hahn.
-Accrediting bodies active in Costa Rica include the Southern Association of Colleges and Schools and the Council of International Schools.
+Accrediting bodies active in Costa Rica include Cognia, which incorporates the former Southern Association of Colleges and Schools, and the Council of International Schools.

 Seven years of primary school are followed by three years of junior secondary education, plus two years of academic high school or three years of technical education.
 The school year starts in February and ends in December, but some international schools follow a North American calendar.